True Own-Occupation Definition of Total Disability for Physicians

 The Provider Choice disability insurance policy issued by Berkshire Life Insurance Company of America, a Guardian company, has a special, even more comprehensive definition of total disability available for physicians.
 If your occupation is limited to a Medical Doctor or Doctor of Osteopathy and you are deriving over 50% of your income from hands-on patient care, you are considered totally disabled even if you are gainfully employed in your practice or another occupation so long as, you are not able to provide hands–on patient care.

-If Your Occupation is limited to a Medical Doctor or Doctor of Osteopathy and more than 50% of Income is earned from performing Surgical Procedures, We will consider You to be Totally Disabled even if You are Gainfully Employed in Your practice or another occupation so long as, solely due to Injury or Sickness, You are not able to perform Surgical Procedures.
+Likewise, if your occupation is limited to a Medical Doctor or Doctor of Osteopathy and you are deriving over 50% of your income from performing surgical procedures, you are considered totally disabled even if you are gainfully employed in your practice or another occupation so long as, you are not able to perform surgical procedures.